-This result shows that when proper precautions are taken to avoid contamination of neutronically pure uranium oxide by introduction of neutron absorbing materials during conversion to metal, the neutronic advantages of the original ether solution purification process are carried over into the uranium metal.
-As a result of obtaining such high neutronic purity of uranium metal, high neutron densities will be later discussed combined with the reduction of resonance losses by aggregation of the uranium and by using suitable moderators, it has been possible to construct neutronic chain reacting systems of practical size.
+uranium oxide by introduction of neutron absorbing materials during c nversion to metal, the neutronic advantages of the original ether solution purification process are carried over into the uranium metal.
+As a result of obtaining such high neutronic purity of uranium metal, combined with the reduction of resonance losses by aggregation of the uranium and by using suitable moderators, it has been possible to construct neutronic chain reacting systems of practical size.

-From the above discussion it will be seen that the ex- 5 treme importance of certain "dangerous" impurities in uranium compositions has been recognized and controlled by proper purification of raw materials and care to avoid contamination during manufacture.
-These precautions have led to final products of an unusual 10 degree of overall purity.
+From the above discussion it will be seen that the 10 extreme importance of certain "dangerous" impurities in uranium compositions has been recognized and controlled by proper purification of raw materials and care to avoid contamination during manufacture.
+These precautions have led to final products of an unusual degree of overall 15 purity.

 However, on a weight basis, for example, roughly ten times as much moderator as uranium is used in neutronic reactors such as the uranium-graphite reactor (with reflector), for example.
-Consequently, the relative effect 15 of the impurities is increased by approximately this weighting factor.
-The following table gives the result of an analysis of one batch of graphite for the most important impurities therein, the danger coefficients being weighted 20 by the factor of 10.
+Consequently, the relative effect of 20 the impurities is increased by approximately this weighting factor.
+The following table gives the result of an analysis of one batch of graphite for the most important impurities therein, the danger coefficients being weighted by the factor of 10.